JuliaLang/www.julialang.org/community/organizations.md

 ## Julia GitHub Groups

+Something unique about the Julia Language is the way [the community self organizes into GitHub Organizations](https://youtu.be/cLFfTE2KWrk?t=644).
+This allows for a higher degree of collaboration and structure that ultimatly enables each of these communitites to be self sustaining.

-The following is a non-comprehensive list of Julia GitHub groups grouped by domain:
+The following is a non-comprehensive list of Julia GitHub Organizations, grouped by domain:

 ### Julia